CBI carrying searches at premises of former MP Ateeq Ahmad

 India

-New Delhi, July 17: The CBI is carrying out searches at the premises of former MP Ateeq Ahmad, who has been booked in a case of alleged assault and abduction of a businessman while in UP's Deoria prison, officials said Wednesday.
+New Delhi, July 17: The CBI is carrying out searches at the premises of former MP Ateeq Ahmad, who has been booked in a case of alleged assault and abduction of a businessman while in UP's Deoria prison, officials said on Wednesday.

-The Central Bureau of Investigation (CBI) has already registered a case against the former Samajwadi Party MP from Uttar Pradesh on charges of abduction and assault of real estate dealer Mohit Jaiswal in December 2018.
+The Central Bureau of Investigation (CBI) has already registered a case against the former Samajwadi Party (SP) MP from Uttar Pradesh on charges of abduction and assault of real estate dealer Mohit Jaiswal in December 2018.

 CBI raids: Opposition MPs write to PM accusing govt of 'intimidation', 'coercion'